DataFire/Integrations/integrations/generated/twinehealth/README.md

 * output [FetchActionResponse](#fetchactionresponse)

 ### updateAction
-Updte a health action from a patient's plan.
+Update a health action from a patient's plan.

 ```js